sifrimlab/ST-nextflow-pipeline/docs/quick-start.md

 				--with_conda staple.yml	        \
 ```

-The *--with_conda* flag is only needed if you decide not the activate the conda environment prior to running the pipeline, as described in [Installation & Usage](installation.md) .
+The *\-\-with_conda* flag is only needed if you decide not the activate the conda environment prior to running the pipeline, as described in [Installation & Usage](installation.md).
 This can be useful when submitting jobs to a high compute cluster.

-#### Aftermath
+### Aftermath
 All output images will be stored in the path available in the **\$outDir** parameter.
 Depending on whether intermediate images were asked to be created and stored, this directory can vary in size.
 However, Nextflow works by using files as communication between processes, and these are all stored in the directory created by the **$workDir** parameter.
 Depending on the size of your input, the storage load of this directory can become quite sizeable, and dynamical workDir cleaning is not yet supported by Nextflow.

 A bash script is available in ~/src/utils/bin/clean_work.sh that commits the symlinks in the outDir to memory, and subsequently removes the entire workDir.
 ````bash
 ./clean_work.sh fill_in_dataDir fill_in_workDir
 ````